Nu-hin/remote_ruby/README.md

 ### Input

-Standard input from the client is captured and passed to the remote code.
-By default the input is captured from STDIN.
+Remote script can receive data from standard input.
+By default the input is captured from client's standard input, but this can be set to any readable stream using `in_stream` argument to the `ExecutionContext` initializer.

 ```ruby
 name = remotely(host: 'my_ssh_server') do